agausmann/piccolo/README.md

 It's _\[current year\]_.
 Micro-USB is old news.
 But board designers are, for some reason, still using it.
 I dunno, it might be a little cheaper/simpler.
 Maybe you don't _technically_ need USB-C anway if you're not using USB 3.0.
-But, in my humble opinion, USB-C is just so much better; there is hardly any reason to not use it.
+But, in my experience, USB-C is just so much better; there is hardly any reason to not use it.

 ## License

-In the spirit of the original Pico design...
+In the spirit of the original Pico design:

 These design files are made available openly, with no limitations.